zowe/community/Project Management/PI Planning/23PI3 Planning/PI Planning Preparation by Squad/Zowe Systems Squad - 23PI3 Objectives.md

 ## Installation / Configuration
 - Continue work on `zwe` install/config improvements and updates
   * Remove Node.JS dependency and focus on improving configmgr mode
     * Address issues uncovered and improve test coverage
   * Focus: configmgr mode
     * Work should be synced w/ z/OS Squad.

+## Supply Chain Security v3.0
+- Begin research on improvements we can make to supply-chain security

 ## Issue Triage
 - Continue reviewing issues in the backlog and prioritizing them.